blockchyp/developer-docs/docs/sdk-guide/index.rst

     // Indicates whether or not the transaction was approved.
     "approved": true,

-    // Flag indicating that the approval was a partial authorization.
+    // Indicates whether or not approval was a partial authorization.
     "partialAuth": false,

     // Narrative description of the response.